MeryHost/yoiea/replit.md

-# MeryHost - Web Hosting Platform
+# MeryHost - Personal Admin Panel

 ## Overview
-MeryHost is a full-stack web hosting platform similar to TiinyHost where users can upload zipped folders or single HTML/CSS/JS files and receive unique shareable URLs.
-The application features a modern purple-accented design matching tiiny.host's aesthetic with full user authentication.
+MeryHost is a personal web hosting admin panel where you can upload zipped folders or single HTML/CSS/JS files and receive unique shareable URLs.
+The application features a modern purple-accented design and requires authentication to access.

 ## Project Status
 ✅ Fully functional hosting platform with:
-- User authentication with Replit Auth (Google, GitHub, Email login)
+- User authentication with Replit Auth (admin access only)
 - File upload (HTML, CSS, JS, ZIP files)
 - ZIP extraction and static file serving
 - Custom link names for hosted sites
-- User-specific dashboards showing only their sites
+- Dashboard showing all your hosted sites
-- Delete functionality with ownership verification
+- Delete functionality for managing sites
 - Secure file handling with validation

 ## Architecture